 b.
 Elections shall be by ballot unless there is only one nominee for a given office, in which case the election may be by a voice vote.
 Election shall be by a majority vote of those present and voting.

 c.
-Mail ballots or electronic voting may be used for elections, provided the number of members voting meets the quorum stated for meetings in Article XI.
+Mail ballots or electronic voting may be used for elections, provided the number of members voting meets the quorum stated for meetings in Article XI and the provisions of the Illinois General Not For Profit Corporation Act of 1986, as amended (the “Act”).

 ARTICLE VI.
 OFFICERS